Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 ## Request Statuses

 - **Pending**: Request is waiting to be processed
-- **Processing**: Request failed but did not reach max retry attemps count
+- **Processing**: Request failed but did not reach max retry attempts count
 - **Completed**: Request has been successfully processed
-- **Failed**: Request processing failed and reached max retry attemps count
+- **Failed**: Request processing failed and reached max retry attempts count

 ## Background Processing